Galicica National Park: The Most Scenic Drive in Macedonia

 The Galicica drive is one of the strongest reasons to have your own vehicle in North Macedonia rather than relying on tour buses or taxis.
 No bus route crosses the pass, and taxi rates from Ohrid to Prespa are high.

 Pick up your rental car at Skopje Airport or city centre, drive the A2 to Ohrid, and cross Galicica at your own pace.
-Book online at Relax Rent a Car for the automatic 10% discount.
+Book online at Relax Rent a Car for the published rate.